the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 - Loook for source subreddits that initiated negative hyperlinks
 ```

 This step helps you separate **event-driven activity** from background noise, strengthening the link between observed behavioral changes and the real-world event.
-Nevertheless, you will also lose potential subreddits involved that have a name not related with the event occurred, but every method comes at a cost!
+Nevertheless, you will also lose potential subreddits involved that have a name not related with the event that occurred, but every method comes at a cost!

 #### USA Election
 {% include us_election_keyword_filtered.html %}